awsdocs/aws-cloudtrail-user-guide/doc_source/create-kms-key-policy-for-cloudtrail.md

  }
 ```

-For steps on editing a CMK policy for use with CloudTrail, see [Editing a Key Policy](https://docs.aws.amazon.com/kms/latest/developerguide/key-policies.html#key-policy-editing) in the *AWS Key Management Service Developer Guide*\.
+For steps on editing a KMS key policy for use with CloudTrail, see [Editing a Key Policy](https://docs.aws.amazon.com/kms/latest/developerguide/key-policies.html#key-policy-editing) in the *AWS Key Management Service Developer Guide*\.

-## Enable CloudTrail to describe CMK properties<a name="create-kms-key-policy-for-cloudtrail-describe"></a>
+## Enable CloudTrail to describe KMS key properties<a name="create-kms-key-policy-for-cloudtrail-describe"></a>

-CloudTrail requires the ability to describe the properties of the CMK\.
-To enable this functionality, add the following required statement as is to your CMK policy\.
+CloudTrail requires the ability to describe the properties of the KMS key\.
+To enable this functionality, add the following required statement as is to your KMS key policy\.
 This statement does not grant CloudTrail any permissions beyond the other permissions that you specify\.

+As a security best practice, add an `aws:SourceArn` condition key to the KMS key policy\.
+The IAM global condition key `aws:SourceArn` helps ensure that CloudTrail uses the KMS key only for a specific trail or trails\.

 ```
 {